php-slang/php-slang-docs/docs/00_Introduction/01_Thinking_Functional.md

 And again: [TDD](https://en.wikipedia.org/wiki/Test-driven_development)
 and [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) are still on the menu.

-### Less code
+### Shorter code
-When you use nested function calls end up with a much more condensed code.
+When you use nested function calls you end up with a much more condensed code.
 Pipelined calls also tend to take less space and when everything is immutable, most of your functions contain only one return statement - which appears in a first line of a method (yes braces, semicolon and `return` keyword become to seem redundant - but unfortunately you still have to use them in PHP).

-Code condensation is visible especially for immutable collections - when you chain `map()` and `filter()` calls it becomes readable even for people with no developing skills.
+Code condensation is visible especially for immutable collections - when you chain eg. `map()` and `filter()` calls it becomes readable even for people with no developing skills.

 ### Easy to learn
 One of the biggest myths of functional programming is that it has a big entry level.
 Source of such a belief can be found in a track of life of an experienced software developers.
 They are used to see small increments.
-When you develop with Zend for 3 years and then jump to Symfony - most of concepts and ideas are the same, only approach to solve problems is different.
+When you develop with Zend for 3 years and then jump to Symfony - most of concepts are the same, only approach to solve problems is different.
 Functional programming requires you to really change the way you think (and it can be painful at the beginning), but it's really not that much to learn (there's actually less things you have to learn to start compared to OOP).
 When currying and monads give you a headache remember days when questions like